game-of-nfts/gon-testnets/README.md

 ## Acknowledgements

-We are grateful to the individuals who have contributed their time and expertise to assist us in updating and enhancing this repo.
+We are grateful to the individuals and teams who have contributed their time and expertise to assist in updating and enhancing this repo.

 ## Reference Links